asifur99/Quality-Assurance/README.md

 ## Assignment 1 (A1)

-1. Performed Junit test on Rummikub Game Made by me.
+1. Performed Junit test on Rummikub Game Made by me
+2. Performed developement using the TDD approach

 ## Assignment 2 and 3 (A2)